Infaredofficially/AnnieBot/README.md

 # 📛 Legal Disclaimer

 - We suggest you to use your `Own MongoDB URL` while deploying inside `.env` or `Environment Variables`.
 That will increase your Privacy and Security.
-- We don't recommend to change the `Economy database` we have added inside script. `If you do so, you will be responsible for any issues and we will not provide any support`.
+- We don't recommend to hardly modify the script. `If you do so, you will be responsible for any issues / bugs and we will not provide any support` as we are also busy in our life.
 - We will not be responsible for any issues caused by any individual hosting this bot and cause any harm to any Group `(So don't make someone Group Admin who you don't know just because they are hosting the Bot)`.

 <br><br>